A Roadmap for CMMC 2.0 Compliance for DoD Contractors

 3. A cost-effective means for small businesses—of which most DoD contractors and subcontractors are—to implement cybersecurity controls that reduce risk for themselves as well as the DoD and other public and private sector entities with whom they conduct business.
 Accreditation can afford a competitive advantage to a small business by helping them stand out from competitors that lack CMMC 2.0 certification.

-As we continue our journey to CMMC 2.0, it is important to remember that protecting FCI and CUI is paramount.
-The transition to CMMC 2.0 requires organizations to implement new controls and processes to safeguard this information.
+As with CMMC 1.0, CMMC 2.0 is all about protecting FCI and CUI is paramount.
+With the transition to CMMC 2.0 complete, organizations must implement new controls and processes to safeguard this information.

 While this may seem daunting, many resources are available to help you prepare for the transition.
 Taking the time to familiarize yourself with the new requirements will pay off in the long run and help ensure a smooth transition for your organization.